sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_43_ConceptOfOSbooting/Quiz01.md

 **Description**

-a) Compiler, Linker, Assembler, Interpreter all converts programming language to binary numbers that the CPU can understand.

-b) Compiler, Linker, Assembler, Interpreter all converts programming language to binary numbers that the CPU can understand.

-c) Compiler, Linker, Assembler, Interpreter all converts programming language to binary numbers that the CPU can understand.

-d) Compiler, Linker, Assembler, Interpreter all converts programming language to binary numbers that the CPU can understand.
+Compiler, Linker, Assembler, Interpreter all converts programming language to binary numbers that the CPU can understand.

 ---
 ---